ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. apply query() with table object as parameter to the session object
   3. apply filter() along with operators
   4. iterate the returned object and display associating attributes
+- how to use string-based SQL statement with ORM mapped class and object?
+  1. pass SQL statement as string type to text() and subsequently pass it to filter()
+  2. call one(), first(), or all() to fetch the result set
+  3. return or print the data in the object using for loop

 ------------